top of page

 If you prefer something special, we recommend you bring the items with you.

-Lewiston Ultra Events is cupless.
-Disposable cups will not be available.
-Please bring your water bottle(s) or bladder for fluids as well as a bowl and spoon for soup, warm water, etc.
+Lewiston Ultra Events is sustainable.
+Please bring your cup, mug, water bottle(s) or bladder for fluids as well as a bowl and spoon for soup, warm water, etc.

 Pack out what you pack in.
 All racers, crews, support, etc must take personal garbage, recyclables, compost, etc when you are done your race.